krakoz2015/kc/README.md

  * students​ -- list of people which to be shown once user is logged in

 Installing:
- 1 import kc.sql file in your DataBase
+ * import kc.sql file in your DataBase
- 2 api/config/database.php fill in your data to connect to DataBase 3 execute index.html (test login: user1, password: 123456)
+ * api/config/database.php fill in your data to connect to DataBase
+ * execute index.html in browser (test login: user1, password: 123456)